These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 When you use our software, whether via mobile, web, or any other platform, you agree to abide by these Terms of Service and to comply with all applicable laws and regulations.
 If you do not agree with these Terms of Service, you are prohibited from further using our software, accessing our website, or using any other services provided by palmER Worldwide LLC.

 We, palmER Worldwide LLC, reserve the right to review and amend any of these Terms of Service at any time and at our sole discretion.
 Thus, you are advised to review this page for any changes.
 We will notify you of any changes by posting the new Terms of Service on this page.
 Any changes to these Terms of Service will take effect immediately from the date of publication.
+Changes to Schedule A take effect only as described in Schedule A.

 Privacy Policy